Does the Chromebook have a Task Manager? If there is one, how to open a task manager on Chromebook?

 To add new rows, right-click anywhere on the Task Manager and choose the item you want to add:

-Hope you found this guide useful.
+I hope you found this guide useful.
 Please drop us a comment if you have questions.